Akuli/jou/README.md

 - Minimalistic feel of C + simple Python-style syntax
 - Possible target audiences:
     - People who find C programming fun
-    - Python programmers who want to try programming at a lower level
+    - Python programmers who want to try programming at a lower level (maybe to eventually learn C or Rust)
-- Compatibility with C, not just as one more feature but as the recommended way to use libraries
+- Compatibility with C, not just as one more feature but as the recommended way to do many things
 - Self-hosted compiler
 - Eliminate some stupid things in C. For example:
+    - Manu useful warnings being disabled by default
     - UB for comparing pointers into different memory areas (as in `array <= foo && foo < array+sizeof(array)/sizeof(array[0])`)
     - `negative % positive` is negative or zero, should IMO be positive or zero